triepod-ai/smartmatch-resume-advisor/README.md

 ### **GPU Requirements**

-**SmartMatch Resume Analyzer is CPU-optimized and does NOT require GPU acceleration.**
+**SmartMatch Resume Analyzer is currently CPU-optimized and does NOT require GPU acceleration.**

-- **GPU Support**: Not required - application runs efficiently on CPU-only systems
+- **Current Status**: CPU-only processing - application runs efficiently on standard hardware
-- **CUDA/cuDNN**: Not needed - all computations are performed via OpenAI API calls
+- **GPU Support**: Not required for current version - all computations performed via OpenAI API calls
+- **CUDA/cuDNN**: Not needed for current implementation
-- **Local ML Models**: None - all machine learning inference is handled by OpenAI's cloud infrastructure
+- **Local ML Models**: None in current version - all machine learning inference handled by OpenAI's cloud infrastructure
 - **Graphics Card**: Any standard graphics card sufficient for OS display is adequate
 - **Compute Requirements**: CPU-only processing with network I/O for API calls

+**🚀 Future Roadmap**: CUDA support for local processing is planned for future releases to enable:
+- Local model inference for improved privacy and reduced API costs
+- Enhanced performance with GPU-accelerated text processing
+- Offline analysis capabilities for sensitive documents

 **Performance Notes:**
 - Analysis speed is primarily limited by network latency to OpenAI API (~1-3 seconds)